ghandic/advice/README.md

 ### HTML/CSS/JS

-- 🌎 [W3 Schools](https://www.w3schools.com/) - Absolute classic way to learn the basics of web programming, this can be a little dry so try to combine the learning with a projct you have in mind and follow some video tuts too!
+- 🌎 [W3 Schools](https://www.w3schools.com/) - Absolute classic way to learn the basics of web programming, this can be a little dry so try to combine the learning with a project you have in mind and follow some video tuts too!

-- 🎥 [DesignCourse](https://www.youtube.com/channel/UCVyRiMvfUNMA1UPlDPzG5Ow) - (CSS/HTML) Gary shows you how to build impecibly designed UI's and gives you tips and a great workflow to follow when taking on similar projects.
+- 🎥 [DesignCourse](https://www.youtube.com/channel/UCVyRiMvfUNMA1UPlDPzG5Ow) - (CSS/HTML) Gary shows you how to build impeccably designed UI's and gives you tips and a great workflow to follow when taking on similar projects.
 - 🎥 [The Net Ninja](https://www.youtube.com/channel/UCW5YeuERMmlnqo4oq8vwUpg) - (Javascript)

 ### Git